• Skip to main content

 Instructions

-- Add butter to a large mixing bowl and heat in the microwave until melted.
-Leave the butter to cool down for 1 to 2 minutes, then add light brown sugar and whisk until combined.
+• Add butter to a large mixing bowl and heat in the microwave until melted.
+Leave the butter to cool down for 1 to 2 minutes, then add caster sugar and light brown sugar and mix until combined.

-- Add eggs and vanilla to the bowl and whisk until combined and evenly distributed.
+• Add eggs and vanilla to the bowl and mix until combined and evenly distributed.

-- Pour the blondie batter into a lined baking tray and spread evenly using a spatula.
+• Pour the blondie batter into a lined baking tray and spread evenly using a spatula or wooden spoon

 Video